CRISPR-BMC driven genome editing of robust industrial yeasts

 New opportunities for industries

 This breakthrough opens new opportunities for various industries, including food and beverages, bioethanol, and the biosynthesis of natural compounds.
 By providing state-of-the art technology for engineering robust strains of Saccharomyces cerevisiae, development times can be significantly shortened.
-And this is just the beginning: The technology is not limited to Saccharomyces; it also works with other industrially relevant yeast, such as Talaromyces delbrueckii and Komagataella phaffii (Pichia pastoris).
+And this is just the beginning: The technology is not limited to Saccharomyces; it also works with other industrially relevant yeast, such as Torulaspora delbrueckii and Komagataella phaffii (Pichia pastoris).

 Combining our deep knowledge of CRISPR-BMC and rational enzyme engineering allows us to deliver solutions that bring speed and precision to strain development.